Iyanla Vanzant on Her Life-Threatening Health Emergency (3:49)

 How can I prevent toxic diverticulitis?

 Toxic diverticulitiss a complication of inflammatory bowel diseases.
 Therefore, if you have any of the inflammatory bowel conditions, it is very important to follow your doctor’s advice on taking medication, and making healthy lifestyle changes.
-Following your doctor’s advice will help control the symptoms of IBD, and reduce the development of permanent damage that leads to toxic diverticulitis.
+By following expert advice, you can get your IBD symptoms under control, which will lower the chances of developing permant problems that can cause toxic diverticulitis.

 How is toxic diverticulitis treated?